Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 The chart below from our analysis of forty thousand days of food diary data from Optimisers shows that as our protein percentage increases, we tend to eat fewer calories.

 To be clear, this is not merely about eating more protein.
 More protein (which often comes packaged with fat) tends to align with a greater overall energy intake.
-As shown in the chart below, if we simply eat more protein, we tend to consume more calories.
+As shown in the chart below, if we eat more protein (in grams), we tend to consume more calories.

 Focusing on a higher percentage of protein rather than more protein is a subtle but important distinction.